2.c.2.b.2. Configuration and structure of the atom: What are electrons?

 The dance of the Wavons

-However, the neutralization by the movement of the wavons in the structure of the atom takes place with each complete turn or revolution; that is, the only orbital frequencies allowed are those that can neutralize or relax the forces of torsion.
-At the same time, the speed of the electrons will neutralize these forces, since depends on them.
-It is somewhat similar to when we want to touch something with our hand, and that something moves in the same direction and speed, our force or intention to touch or push it will become neutralized.
+However, the neutralization by the movement of the wavons in the structure of the atomtakes place with each complete turn or revolution; that is, the only orbital frequencies allowed are those that can neutralize or relax the forces of torsion.
+At the same time, the speed of the electrons will neutralize these forces, since it depends on them.
+It is somewhat similar to when we want to touch something with the hand, and that something moves in the same direction and speed, our force or intention to touch or push it will become neutralized.

-I do not know if it is just me today, or if it is actually very difficult to explain the elements of the new atomic structure, or both, so I am going to try explaining it another way.
+I do not know if it is just me today, or if it is very difficult to explain the elements of the new atomic structure or both, so I am going to try explaining it another way.

-The tension produces an elastic force that tends to move the hands, but if the hands move backwards with the same speed that they would have from the effect of the elastic forces of torsion, these elastic forces will no longer be noticeable; that is, from this point on, outside of the hands, they do not exist.
+The tension produces an elastic force that tends to move the hands.
+If the hands move backward with the same speed that they would have had due to the effect of the elastic forces of torsion, the elastic forces will no longer be noticeable; that is, from this point on, outside of the hands, they do not exist.
 For future reference, we should name this mechanism of elastic relaxation in the structure of the atom.
-We like the name dance of the wavons.
+We like to call it the dance of the wavons.

 Tunnel effect or leap between electron orbits